BNewing/bnewing.github.io/talks.markdown

 permalink: /talks
 ---
 <h1 class="CV">Talks</h1>
 <p>I do public speaking around the topic of getting people into the tech industry, and diversity in tech.
-I also specialise in accessibility, and do talks around this.</p>
+I currently specialise in accessibility, and do talks around this.</p>
-<p>If you'd interested in having me come and do a talk or workshop for you, please get in touch through one of the options on my contact page.</p>
+<p>If you're interested in having me come and do a talk or workshop for your event, please get in touch through one of the options on my contact page.</p>
 <div class="talk-photos">
 	<img class="talk-photos__img" alt="Beverley speaking at a Personal Website workshop" src="/assets/images/talks.png" />
 	<img class="talk-photos__img" alt="Beverley speaking at the Lead Developer 2018" src="/assets/images/lead-dev.png" />